City of 250,000 in Metro Manila to go back under lockdown as Covid-19 cases surge

 Out of the 227 deaths, only 60 occurred this month.
 June saw 144 deaths recorded, with 22 in May and just one from April.

-Health Undersecretary Maria Rosario Vergeire told reporters on Monday: “We expect more deaths to be reported in the coming days as a result of our data reconciliation efforts.”
+Health Undersecretary Maria Rosario Vergeire told reporters yesterday: "We expect more deaths to be reported in the coming days as a result of our data reconciliation efforts."

 But she said the situation, while worrying, was still manageable, as latest reports showed there were still fewer people dying of Covid-19 in recent weeks.